Nedyk/CaseStudy2DDS-/README.md

 ## Introduction/Getting Started
-The main focus of this analysis was understanding all the data elements and identifying the various patterns within them while focusing on the factors that lead to attrition.
+The main focus of this analysis was understanding all the data elements in the dataset, identifying the various patterns within them, and creating predictive models for Attrition and Monthly Income for employees.

-A model was created for predicting the likelihood of an employee leaving using the KNN model
+Using the KNN model, a predictive model was created to predict the likelihood of an employee leaving

-Monthly income was also analyzed and regression model was used to predict employees income
+Monthly income was also analyzed and a regression model was used to predict employees income

-These instructions below will get you a copy of the project up and running on your local machine for development and testing purposes.
+Instructions below will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites